tobiashaas/automatic.css-docs/src/content/docs/guides/getting-started.md

 ---
 title: Getting Started
-description: How to install, setup and start using Automatic.css..
+description: How to install, setup and start using Automatic.css.
 ---

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.